nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Isn't that possible?
 Yep.
 It's just an action.
 Move it.
 Move.

 It is.
 They're using what are commonly referred to in the vernacular as tactics.
-Alright, Samir.
+Alright, Simear.
 You're up.
 Oh, please save me.

 Lightning bolt those guys.
 Oh, drums Lightning bolt them?
 Yeah.
 Potion.
 I'm running out of lightning bolts.

 Fireball.
 Sort of.
 Healing.
 Healing.
 Where where my screen is.

 Alright.
-So a guy just moved in from Carson.
+So a guy just moved in from Karsten.
 Alright.
 Alright.
 Then there's the big creature that's out there somewhere.

 Yeah.
 I would also so I can't see him.
 Right.
 But I would also like to just remind people that Albert isn't the only one who has the ability to, to light himself up.
 Yeah.

 Yep.
 Lots of people can light themselves up.
 Yes.
 Exactly.
 I don't know what lighting yourself up does, but It makes you be able to see.

 It also gives you resistance to spirit damage, which at this in this exact instance doesn't really matter a whole lot.
 Right.
 Being able to actually see might be valuable because you can't see right now.
-So but I'm not saying that specifically for you, Jason, because, you know, Sameer is more of a back line backliner.
+So but I'm not saying that specifically for you, Jason, because, you know, Simear is more of a back line backliner.
 But people are in the front line, for sure, for sure, it might not be a bad idea for you to actually, you know Do that.

 Light yourselves up.
 Like, I can and up.
 Yeah.
 Did I did I accidentally abilities.
 Oh, okay.